cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

  5.1. ....
 Installation
  5.2. ....
 Repeated usage of keys
  5.2.1. ....
 Keys of previous versions
  5.2.2. ....
-Keys stored in the PSE directory
+Keys stored in the files of the PSE directory 5.3. ....
- 5.3. ....
 Installation under multi-user operating systems 5.4. ....
 De-installation of CrypTool
  5.5. ....
 Operating under multi-user operating systems